Jeff Lynne's ELO: Live in Hyde Park

 Jeff Lynne's ELO: Live in Hyde Park is a concert film by Jeff Lynne's ELO.

 On 14 September 2014, Jeff Lynne's ELO, accompanied by the BBC Concert Orchestra and backed by the Take That/Gary Barlow band, headlined BBC Radio 2s Festival In A Day at Hyde Park, London.
-The show wa the first time in almost 30 years that ELO had performed on a festival stage.
+The show was the first time in almost 30 years that ELO had performed on a festival stage.
 50,000 tickets for the event sold out in just under 15 minutes.
 The release includes interviews from the performance along with the documentary Mr. Blue Sky - The Story Of Jeff Lynne and ELO.

-U.S. and Canadian versions
+US and Canadian versions

 The U.S. and Canadian versions, released by the company Eagle Rock Entertainment, omit the final song "Roll Over Beethoven" which was included on the UK release.